jonathan-vella/secure-networking-hackathon/challenges/Challenge-06.md

 ![Modern application diagram](images/app_webapp.png)

-- The web tier needs to be deployed with an Azure web app with this docker container image: erjosito/yadaweb:1.0 and the following configurations:
+- The web tier and the api tier need to be deployed as containerized Azure Web App.
+You can use the guidance located [here](https://github.com/microsoft/YADA/blob/main/deploy/webapp.md) to deploy both tiers in Azure App Service.
-  - Linux OS
-  - Under docker configuration select a single container, Docker hub as your image source
-- The app tier will be modernized at a later stage.
 - The web app can’t be directly exposed to the internet, and all users must be directed through a WAF before accessing the application
-- With the exception of Azure Firewall and the VPN Gateway, no other public IP addresses should be used.
-This also applies to the regional WAF.
 - Ensure that clients can’t bypass the firewall by using \*.azurewebsites.net
 - An Azure SQL database with SQL authentication in the S0 tier with locally redundant storage
 - The Database should not be publicly accessible and needs to be only accessible with a private IP